Famagusta District

 Famagusta District, (Note: Επαρχία Αμμοχώστου /el/; Gazimağusa kazası) or simply Famagusta, (Note: /ˌfæməˈɡʊstə, ˌfɑːm-/ FA(H)M-ə-GUUST-ə, /ˌfɑːməˈɡuːstə/ FAH-mə-GOO-stə; Αμμόχωστος /el/; Gazimağusa) is one of the six districts of Cyprus.
 While the entire district covers an area of 1,985.3 km2, only about 244 km2 is under the actual control of the Republic of Cyprus.
 Most of the district including the capital and largest city of Famagusta is under the Turkish Republic of Northern Cyprus since the 1974 invasion.
 The region under Cypriot control is isolated from the other districts, and a district administration in exile exists on the Cyprus-controlled part of the island with the seat at Paralimni.
-The Northern Cyprus has a separate district of Iskele which includes the Karpass Peninsula, and is not recognized by the Republic of Cyprus.
+Northern Cyprus has a separate district of Iskele which includes the Karpass Peninsula, and is not recognized by the Republic of Cyprus.

 History

 The region was a major center in the 3rd century BCE during the reign of Ptolemy I. The people of Salamis settled in the region in the 7th century, following attacks by Arabs.
 During the Crusades, the population increased, as more people settled in the region.
 The city of Famagusta became a trade center and a major port.
 The Lusignan kings ruled the region until 1372, when it was captured by the Genoese.
 It remained under their control till 1469, during which trade declined.
 In the ensuing years, it changed hands multiple times including the rule of Byzantines and Venetians.
 It was captured by the Ottoman Empire during the War of Cyprus in 1571.

-The region was under the Turkish rule until 1878, before being handed over to the British Empire in exchange for its support in the Ottomans' fight against the Russian Empire.
+The region was under Ottoman Turkish rule until 1878, before being ceded to the British Empire in exchange for its support in the Ottomans' fight against the Russian Empire.
 Cyprus gained independence from the United Kingdom (UK) in 1960.
-A treaty of guarantee signed by the UK, Greece, Turkey and the new Republic of Cyprus, and was agreed to share power between the Greek and Turkish Cypriot communities.
+A treaty of guarantee signed by the UK, Greece, Turkey, and the new Republic of Cyprus included an agreement to share power between the Greek and Turkish Cypriot communities.
 However, violent ethnic clashes erupted between the communities in the late 1960s.

-When the Cypriot government was overthrown by a coup d'état sponsored by Greece in July 1974, Turkey intervened and captured the northern portions.
+When the Cypriot government was overthrown by a coup d'état sponsored by Greece in July 1974, Turkey intervened and captured the northern portions of the island and the Famagusta District.
 Most of the district has been under Turkish control since the 1974 invasion.
 In 1983, Turkish Republic of Northern Cyprus was formed, which is not recognized by Cyprus and other nations.
-Since 2001, the United Nations had established a buffer zone separating the regions.
+Since 2001, the United Nations has maintained a buffer zone separating the regions.
 The border crossing was opened for the first time in 2003, with new crossings opened in Deryneia in 2018.